leanid/om/readme.md

 ```elisp
 (put 'projectile--cmake-manual-command-alist 'safe-local-variable (lambda (_) t))
 ```
-5. one more hint!
+5. one more hint.
 Place **.projectile** file in root of your project to force doom-emacs use this directory as root
 #### Want latest and fastest emacs?
 Ok.
 1. on fedora install build dependencies to build emacs from source:
 ```sh